snubsalot/fat-dash/README.md

 ### Graph controls

+- Drag vertically/horizontally on the graph to get a slice of the graph.
 - Drag to zoom in and double-click to return to the original graph.
 Alternative: Zoom and Autoscale buttons at the top right of widget.
 - Drag the graph corners to zoom along one axis
 - Double-click x or y axis to autoscale on a single axis